openshift/ci-docs/content/en/how-tos/ephemeral-namespace-workflow.md

 echo "Running tests in namespace: ${NAMESPACE}" oc project "${NAMESPACE}"

-# Deploy your application with bonfire (optional — install bonfire first)
+# Deploy your application into the namespace
-# bonfire deploy my-app --namespace "${NAMESPACE}"
+# (use your project's deployment tooling here)

 # Run your tests
 make test-integration